md-ash-dot/peak-district-animal-shelter/README.md

 - Cover text position was not relative to the image.
   - Fix: Add position of relative to the parent element, so child elements can set it's postion absolute to it.

+- All my font-awesome icons were not visible.
+  - Added cdn link to the head to get the icons to load.

 ## VALIDATOR TESTING

 - HTML